|

 justice issues, etc. We believe this constitutes a 'fair use' of any such

-copyrighted material as provided for in section 107 of the United States
+copyrighted material as provided for in section 107 of the US Copyright Law.
+In

 Copyright